Öresundsbron

 The rest are taken from Brofästet, the site in southern Malmö for tourists to watch the bridge.

 Since the bridge was built, the traffic in Malmö has increased very much and a lot of new contruction has began.
 Many people commute between Denmark and Sweden every day now, as Copenhagen and Malmö now is considered one region, called Örestad.
-However, a new small ferry line will also be started this summer in Malmö/Cph to compete with the bridge.
+During 2020, when most of these pictures where taken however, the traffic decreased a lot because of the covid-19 crisis and the closing of borders.

 Close-ups of the bridge from beneath: